Chapter 3 Time series and function definitions

 • (sub-)seconds—e.g., 2021-10-26 15:21:37.

-• univariate, when the times are associate with one series (e.g., a time series of daily rainfall), or
+• univariate, when the times are associated with one series (e.g., a time series of daily rainfall), or

-• multivariate, when the times are associate with more than one series of values representing different variables (e.g., a time series of daily rainfall, minimum temperature, maximum temperature, and average humidity).
+• multivariate, when the times are associated with more than one series of values representing different variables (e.g., a time series of daily rainfall, minimum temperature, maximum temperature, and average humidity).

 Here is a list of commonly used classes to represent times, and time series, in R: